 Various aspects can influence the number of species detected by camera traps as well as the trapping rate (ratio of photographs to camera trapping duration) (Rovero and Marshall 2009).
 The camera model, placement and orientation, temperature differentials, and species behavioural responses are some of the factors that impact the collected data (Meek, Ballard, and Fleming 2015).
-Thus, experimental decisions and methods include which camera, how many, how long, and where to place these cameras.
-The factors above can be summarized as trapping effort and trapping design and can affect estimates of abundance and diversity (Yasuda 2004; Wegge, Pokheral, and Jnawali 2004).
+Thus, experimental decisions and methods include camera model, number of cameras, duration, and placement within a system.
+The factors above can be summarized as trapping effort and design and influence abundance and diversity estimates (Yasuda 2004; Wegge, Pokheral, and Jnawali 2004).
 Trapping rate is a useful index for abundance and diversity estimates (Rovero and Marshall 2009; Rowcliffe et al. 2008; Silveira, Jácomo, and Diniz-Filho 2003).
 Minimum trapping effort (MTE) is another important factor for population estimates (Si, Kays, and Ding 2014).
 MTE refers to the number of camera trap days required to record species of interest in an area and varies extensively across studies (Si, Kays, and Ding 2014).
 The number of camera traps used in a study is directly related to both trapping design and effort because a small number of cameras can result in low detection probabilities and affect the strength of population estimates (Foster and Harmsen 2012).
 The interplay amongst these elements provides us with an excellent opportunity to explore the relationship between trapping duration, number of cameras, and richness and abundance estimates across the literature, globally.

-To better evaluate the extent of sampling, here we take the above ideas to create two new indices: net abundance detection rate and net richness detection rate.
-Net abundance detection rate refers to the number of animals per number of cameras over the duration of the study, while the latter refers to the number of species per number of cameras over the duration of the study.
-Knowing how trapping ratio, the number of cameras, and the duration of trapping influence the scope of fauna community assessments, both in abundance and diversity, provides us with insight into how to plan more effective experimental designs and gather better quantitative data that allow for an enhanced real-life representation of biodiversity across ecosystems worldwide.

-Herein, we used a meta-analysis of the global peer-reviewed literature to test the hypothesis that sampling effort positively but non-linearly influences the net animal abundance and richness detection rate at a site or region sampled.
-We provided an overview of the relationship between sampling effort in days influenced by animal abundance per camera (number of captures per number of cameras), and species richness per camera (number of animal species per number of cameras).
-The importance of ecosystems was also examined.
-Given that camera traps are increasingly being used in ecology and evolution in general (Tabak et al. 2019), our study provides an insight into the ‘sweet spot’ in potentially sampling many different ecosystems.
+To evaluate the relative importance of sampling effort design decisions, we examine total number of camera and total numbers in a meta-analysis.
+We develop net abundance detection rate and net richness detection rate using effect size measures of incidence rates used in other field (citations).
+The global peer-reviewed literature was thus used to test the hypothesis that sampling effort positively but non-linearly influences the net animal abundance and richness detection rates at a site/region sampled.
+The importance of these critical design decision was also assessed for different ecosystems.
+Given that camera traps are increasingly used in ecology and evolution (Tabak et al. 2019), our study provides an insight into the ‘sweet spot’ for potentially optimal sampling.
 The capacity for this method to provide meaningful and sufficient animal data will better inform conservation and management practices and fundamental theory.

 Methods